top of page

 • We organize community forums for information, dialogue and engagement.

-• We raise funds to finance services, and transition to temporary and permanent housing, and family reunification for the resident homeless.
+• We raise funds to finance services, and transition to temporary and permanent housing, and family reunification.

-• We collaborate with other Homeless Organizations, the LA County offices and mental health department, and neighboring communities.
+• We collaborate with other Homeless Organizations, the LA County and neighboring communities.

 WHY YOU NEED MBSAFE